 In this post, I address that age old problem of separation anxiety, but from the teachers' point of view.
 What can you do to help a child (and the child's parents!) if they are having trouble saying goodbye and letting go of each other in the morning?
 What if you have five or even several more of them that are all crying at once?
 Here are my best solutions to this problem after 25 years of teaching Kindergarten.

-If you haven’t heard that we started animating our sight word DVDs, then I have FAILED as a BLOGGER!
+If you haven't heard that we started animating our sight word DVDs, then I have FAILED as a BLOGGER!
 Yes, this post got a good amount of attention as people began to realize that we now have a new style of DVDs with newer, younger, (cough!), more attractive (double cough!) actors and actresses in it.
-Yes, you read that right: there are both male AND female, multi-cultural “teachers” in my HeidiSongs DVDs, in hopes of making them more relatable to children everywhere.
+Yes, you read that right: there are both male AND female, multi-cultural "teachers" in my HeidiSongs DVDs, in hopes of making them more relatable to children everywhere.
 We love the new look and feel, and we hope you do, too!
-So far, we have redone the Sing and Spell the Sight Words DVD’s, volumes 1, 2, and 4, which are my favorites.
-The rest, volumes 3, 5, and 6 are in progress, and we are hoping that they will be finished some time this coming year in 2017.
+All six of our Sing & Spell series DVDs are now animated!

 In this post, I explained how my first graders had to pass a spelling test that included the first one hundred sight words, and how I methodically helped them learn to spell all of the words- and RETAIN THEM!
 It was not a particularly easy task, but they all did it!
 And now that I am teaching a "regular" second grade class (and not just the higher kids, as I had in my combo class last year,) I can see how terribly important it is that the children learn to spell these basic words correctly from the beginning.
 I have quite a few that have developed some very poor spelling habits in their writing, and it is very hard to correct it once it has become a habit.
 I can tell you for certain that many of my past Kindergartners had better spelling habits, simply because we started with my Sing and Spell videos and then I taught them to APPLY IT IN THEIR WRITING.
 And THAT makes all of the difference!